 Nightingales Medical Trust also has training programs and other initiatives to support dementia awareness and caregiver support.
 They have memory clinics.
 They also have some joint initiatives for marginalized sections of society, which may include care of destitute persons.
 Contact them on 080-42426565 for details/ updates.

 (Joint project of Nightingales Medical Trust, Banglore and ETCM Hospital, Kolar):

 ETCM-Nightingales Dementia Care Centre

 This telemedicine-enabled residential facility is in a ward of of the ETCM hospital and designed to suit the needs of persons with dementia.
 It is managed by a core team from NCAA, Bangalore using technology and telemedicine.
-It provides quality, economical respite care services and has large, shared rooms with the capacity of 8-9 perons.
-The facility is designed to suit the needs of persons with dementia.
+It provides quality, economical respite care services and has large, shared rooms with the capacity of 8-9 persons.
 Short-term and long-term stay institutional care services are available for seniors with varying degrees of illness and dependence, including seniors with dementia.
 The facility is monitored using CCTV, and any medical emergencies are handled within the ETCM hospital premises.